Living in Sevenoaks

 Is Sevenoaks a good place to live?

-What schools are in Sevenoaks?
+What are the schools in Sevenoaks like?

-What is the transport like in Sevenoaks?
+What is the average house price in Sevenoaks?

 Where does this data come from?